Indonesian presidential vote highlights trade-offs between rapid growth and healthy environment - ExBulletin

 Complete transformation towards more sustainable development in Indonesia is still far away, said Permata Bank's Pardede.

-As unemployment in Indonesia has declined to pre-pandemic levels, the number of middle-class jobs has fallen from 14% to 9% of total employment.
-Underemployment, self-employment and the number of informal workers also increased between 2019 and 2023. according to the World Bank.
-Youth employment also remains relatively high, with 17% of 20-24 year olds unemployed in 2022.

-This could hinder Indonesia's goal of reaching high-income country status by 2045.
-Indonesia's gross national income per capita reached US$4,580 in 2022.
-A high-income economy is defined by the World Bank as a country with a gross national income per capita. of US$13,845 or more in 2022.

-Even though the World Bank predicts a slowdown in inflation in Indonesia, there is some upward pressure on the cost of basic food items due to The boydisrupting food production globally.
+While the World Bank expects inflation to slow in Indonesia, there is some upward pressure on the cost of basic food items due to El Niño, which is disrupting global food production.
+(AP)SCY

 |